 Dopamine Doggie Reframe

 Clap yourself out of it!

 Find someone enthusiastic, to go on holiday with

 I like to tell everyone I’m on holiday and celebrate it daily.
 I can do it so much better if I holiday with another person.
 We can call this an ‘accountability buddy’.
 We encourage and celebrate daily.
 If we get an urge?
 Tell them.
 Call each other ‘lucky swine!’ for the fact they have painful cravings.
 Ha!
 That’s because the pain is a good sign - a sign of growth and opportunities for more growth if framed correctly.

-So go forth, holiday well and after your holiday you can choose, naturally, without any ‘shoulds’ or willpower, how to re balance your habits.
+Ps.
+After your holiday you can choose, naturally, without any ‘shoulds’ or willpower, how to re balance your habits.
 I will probably still look at visual stimulus sometimes! ;)